 “Fighting for the California Dream”: Xavier Becerra Draws Crowds in Oxnard

-OXNARD, Calif.— Former U.S. Health and Human Services Secretary and California gubernatorial candidate Xavier Becerra brought his campaign tour to Oxnard Thursday night, drawing hundreds of supporters and community members to a town hall focused on affordability, housing and healthcare.
+OXNARD, Calif.
+(KEYT) — Former U.S. Health and Human Services Secretary and California gubernatorial candidate Xavier Becerra brought his campaign tour to Oxnard Thursday night, drawing hundreds of supporters and community members to a town hall focused on affordability, housing and healthcare.

 The event, held at the Oxnard Performing Arts Center, was part of Becerra’s statewide “Fighting for the California Dream” campaign tour as he seeks to connect directly with voters ahead of the 2026 governor’s race.